-2.5.1.2 Minor contributor types in balanced mixtures
+2.5.1.2 Minor contributor types in mixtures with multiple major contributors

-In balanced mixtures, minor contributor alleles will generally be less than 10% of the total RFU at a locus.
-10% is meant as a guideline and phenomena such as stutter and baseline artifacts may affect the percentage from locus to locus; however, deviations from this should be rare and generally used for more conservative interpretations of mixtures.
+In mixtures with multiple major contributors (balanced mixtures), minor contributor alleles will generally be less than 10% of the total RFU at a locus.
+10% is meant as a guideline and phenomena such as the overall intensity of the types in the mixture, stutter and baseline artifacts may affect the percentage from locus to locus.
 If the percentage of an allele is such that it is suggestive that it may be from a more significant contributor it should not be considered minor.
+When the overall peak heights in a mixture are low, it is more likely to have stochastic issues affect expected peak height ratios of the contributors, as such, 7% will be used as the threshold for loci with less than 1600 total rfu in mixtures with multiple major contributors (balanced mixtures).